 Gradual Reduction of Public Debt and Structural Current Account Surplus

 Payment behavior remains good.
 The number of insolvencies, already low, continued to fall in 2017 (-6.6% in the first three quarters) and company liabilities were down 54% over the same period.
-The sectors with greatest exposure are construction, machines and metallurgy.
+The sectors with the greatest exposure are construction, machines, and metallurgy.